yovnajunglee/site/_posts/2020-05-05-matrix-factorisation.md

 Similar optimising and convergence strategies as described for the simple MF model can be applied here.

-# Data
+# The MovieLens data set

 The MovieLens data set comprising of 100836 ratings for 9742 movies by 610 users will be used for this analysis.
 The data can be downloaded [here](https://grouplens.org/datasets/movielens/latest/).
 The following data set ([metadata](https://www.kaggle.com/rounakbanik/the-movies-dataset)) consisting of movie features was also used for the purpose of exploration analysis.

-## Data Exploration

-Before atempting to fit the model, we take a look at the data to understand what kind of information we are looking at.
+Before atempting to fit the model, we take a look at the data to understand what kind of information we are dealing with.

 The MovieLens users have rated the movies on a scale from 0.5 (lowest) to 5 (highest).
 The distribution of the ratings is as follows: